-A series that was expected to be a no-contest has suddenly turned on its head and finds itself levelled.
+A series that was expected to be a no-contest has suddenly turned on its head and finds itself leveled.
 One way or the other, this one will only be decided after the final game, at Thiruvananthapuram.

-India, as they stand with their recent ODI credentials, might enter the World Cup as one of the favourites alongside England.
+India, as they stand with their recent ODI credentials, might enter the World Cup as one of the favorites alongside England.
 For now, barring a couple of places in the XI – No 4 and No 6 – all the other spots would appear sealed.

 The only constant after three different results in the series has been a Virat Kohli hundred.
 Chasing a target of 284 in Pune, Kohli cracked his 38th ODI ton but India still found themselves short of Windies’ total by 43 runs.
 The hosts had put up possibly their best